 In Chemistry they will be looking at the building blocks of all things: atoms and elements.
+Periodic Table:

-Periodic Table: This module builds up on students' prior knowledge of atoms, elements and compounds.
+This module builds up on students' prior knowledge of atoms, elements and compounds.
 Students will learn about the main principles underpinning Mendeleev's periodic table, how elements are organised in groups and periods and how they can be classified as metals and non-metals.

 They will link their position on their periodic table with their physical and chemical properties.
-Students will revisit and expand on this content in years 10 and 11 when they study the periodic table in more detail, and when they study the key concepts in structure and bondina.
+Students will revisit and expand on this content in years 10 and 11 when they study the periodic table in more detail, and when they study the key concepts in structure and bonding.

 Physics:

-In physics, students will develop their understanding of forces, a topic they have done some work on in Year 7, by looking at turning forces and pressure.
+In Physics, students will develop their understanding of forces, a topic they have done some work on in year 7, by looking at turning forces, pressure and magnetism.

 Following on from the work that year 8 carried out in year 7 about energy and methods of producing electricity, students will develop knowledge of simple circuits.
 This is a very practical topic and students will make and test their own circuits and gain knowledge of electric current, potential difference and resistance.
 This topic is built on in year 10 and forms the foundations of students' understanding of electricity.
-Textiles We have some changes in the timetabling of textiles this year as I will see all student for 1 hour every two weeks for the whole academic year -instead of the rotation system they became used to in year 7.
-Over the year we will be learning more about working with tricky fabrics and how stitch and print techniques vary according to fabric choice.
-The Autumn Term will be spent learning about knitted fabrics and using fleece and/or Jersey to make a winter hat.